nhl007/Note-App/readme.md

 ### task for tomorrow :

     design upgrades on the dashboard [done]
-    do the profile page
+    do the profile page[done]
-    auto routing on create auth pages
+    auto routing on create auth pages[done]
-    overall improve the auth page
+    overall improve the auth page[done]
-    do some ux improvements
+    do some ux improvements[done]
-    mobile responsive client
+    mobile responsive client[done]
+    add loading feature
     look for improvements
     tests
     deploy